SStan1/MemoNoveltyAgent/README.md

 The bundled memory files are stored under `memory_database/`.
 Because these files are large, Git LFS is recommended when publishing or cloning the repository.

 ## Demo
+We provide a short demo video to illustrate the usage of NoveltyAgent:

 https://github.com/user-attachments/assets/89c18aa2-4809-4256-8336-4d0ed74844e1
-We provide a short demo video to illustrate the usage of the system:

 > **Note:** This demo is for demonstration purposes only.
 In real-world usage, the analysis process takes longer than shown in the video, as it involves extensive literature crawling, retrieval, comparison, and validation.